 Understanding RRSP Contribution Limits

 Essentially, your RRSP contribution limit is the lesser of 18 percent of your earned income or the annual contribution maximum set by the CRA.
-The maximum contribution limit is $25,370, but if you have unused allowances from previous years, your annual contribution may exceed that amount.
+The maximum contribution limit earned is set each year ($26,500 in 2019), but if you have unused allowances from previous years, your annual contribution may exceed that amount.